January the 18th 1863

 human suffering during this trip exceeded anything I have ever witnessed in the

 same length of time."
+The state rooms

 were filled with sick.
 The floors of the cabin were covered with the sick of